 Individual feelings of self-worth can be massively impacted by the confidence perceived around body image and identity.
-The emotions experienced from the thoughts and feelings around how attractive someone perceives themselves to be can be negative or positive.
+The emotions experienced from internal thoughts about how attractive someone perceives themselves (and of others) can be negative or positive.
 Unfortunately, this is where conditions such as anorexia, bigorexia, self-harming behaviour or undergoing unnecessary surgery can originate.

-The programme highlights ways to identify the signs of low self-esteem and negative behaviours manifesting from anxieties about body image.
-Schools can implement the practical tools and techniques shared, school communities can identify students showing signs of vulnerability and offer support to help them overcome low confidence and self-worth.
+The programme highlights ways to identify the signs of low self-esteem and negative behaviours manifesting from anxieties around body image.
+By implementing the practical tools and techniques shared, school communities can identify students showing signs of vulnerability and offer support to help them overcome low confidence and self-worth.
 Addressing concerns in a non-judgemental, safe environment will help all individuals improve their emotional wellbeing.

-This programme is for schools wanting to learn more about the behaviour and conditions associated with body image and self-worth.
-Understanding how to effectively intervene and support students will build resilience and safety across the entire school community.
+This programme is for school communities wanting to learn more about the behaviour and conditions associated with body image, identity and self-worth.
+Understanding how to intervene effectively and provide students with the appropriate support will build resilience and safety across the entire school community.
 Group sessions, student resources and optional outreach support for parents and carers are also available.

 Certified Back on Track Teens training specialists and coaches deliver inclusivity group training and one-on-one coaching for teachers and support workers.
-Building resilience, confidence and self-worth creates an environment conducive to reducing challenging behaviours and improving emotional wellbeing.
+Working together to build resilience, confidence and self-worth creates an environment conducive to reducing challenging behaviours and improving emotional wellbeing.
 A highly engaged, inclusive school community improves staff retention, student attendance and overall performance.

 Back on Track Teens places young people, their parents and caregivers (including teachers and support workers) at the core of its work.

-Innovative programmes use a combination of behavioural coaching, emotional support and practical resilience training.
-A creative and safe learning environment explores honest conversation and individual learning.
-Applying behavioural science to real-life scenarios empowers and supports the discovery of natural strengths and talents.
+Innovative programmes use a combination of behavioural coaching, emotional support and practical resilience.
+We provide a creative and safe learning environment to explore honest conversation and encourage individual and group learning.
+Applying behavioural science to real-life scenarios empowers and supports individuals to discover and build on their natural strengths and talents.

 Regulatory annual statutory medical training is also available, including: